MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 ## How do I work with transient tagging?

-Transient devices are filtered out of the device inventory by default.
+Transient devices are filtered out of the inventory by default.
 You can turn off the filter as needed.
 Note that turning off the filter doesn't affect tagging.
 The tag remains on inventory assets identified as transient.

 ## Next steps

-[Learn about tagging](machines-view-overview.md) in the Defender for Endpoint device inventory.
+[Learn about filtering](machines-view-overview.md) in the Defender for Endpoint device inventory.